simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Can perform remediation actions
 - Checks can be triggered on schedule or event driven

+### Health Dashboards
+- Service Health
+    - Status of Services on a per region basis
+- Personal Health
+    - alerts and remediation guidance for AWS services that you are using

 ### Perform the steps necessary to remediate based on performance and availability metrics

 ## Deployment and Provisioning